manish-gemini/cicd-test/Customer/KIT/appOrbitDeploy/devConfig_ReadMe.txt

 consul_ip_port = http://<HOST_IP>:8500
  	Consul is a distributed service discovery tool and key value store
-	The variable "consul_ip_port" is used to locate consul and is used by Locator
+	The variable "consul_ip_port" is used to locate consul and is used by Locator consul_domain =
+	This variable is used by Consul to configure its domain name.
+If the domain name 		   specified in 'consul_domain' is routable, it is configured else the default configuration 	      is used.